 Your application generates a cookie that determines the duration of session stickiness.
 The load balancer still issues its own session cookie on top of it, but it now follows the lifetime of the application cookie.

 This makes sticky sessions more efficient, ensuring that users are never routed to a server after their local session cookie has already expired.
 However, it’s more complex to implement because it requires additional integration between the load balancer and the application.

-You will be asked to add in a cookie-name and TTL for the sticky session
+You will be asked to add a cookie-name.

 This is just a label for your load balancer.